 Let Things Change

-Lately I’ve been writing about the fifth of my personal Top 5 practices (all tied for first place): open out, by which I mean relaxing into a growing sense of connection, even oneness, with all things.
+The fifth of my personal Top 5 practices (all tied for first place) is open out, by which I mean relaxing into a growing sense of connection, even oneness, with all things.
 (The other four are be mindful, love, take in the good, and go green.)

 “Opening out” can sound kind of airy-fairy or flakey, but I mean it in very down-to-earth ways; check out the previous JOTs about it.
 Here, I’m focusing on relaxing and opening into the fact that things keep changing, and not fighting it.